 Mobile, mobile, mobile

 Mobile is quickly becoming the main way that many people get online.
-It is estimated that nearly a quarter of all visits to online retail during 2014’s event came from a mobile device.
+It is estimated that over a quarter of all visits to online retail during the 2020 event came from a mobile device.
 Make sure that your website can be accessed and used on mobile and that visitors can go all the way through to checkout without issues.